 The Waldorf University Jazz Band rounds out the spectrum of instrumental music with jazz coffee house presentations in the Atrium.

 The music program at Waldorf is open to non-majors as well as majors.
 Nearly forty percent of the student body participates in the various choral and instrumental groups.
 Productions of opera scenes, operettas and Broadway musicals are presented on a regular basis, in conjunction with the theatre department.

-The Waldorf College Department of Music offers bachelor’s degrees in music education and in music—with the following concentrations—Vocal Performance, Instrumental Performance, Piano or Organ Performance, Church Music, and Arts Management.
+The Waldorf University Department of Music offers bachelor’s degrees in music education and in music—with the following concentrations—Vocal Performance, Instrumental Performance, Piano or Organ Performance, Church Music, and Arts Management.
 Waldorf College established its Bachelor of Arts degree in Music in the 1990’s.
 In 2003, the State of Iowa formally approved Waldorf’s music education program, the Bachelor of Arts in Music Education.
 All of Waldorf’s music program graduates seeking graduate-level education have not only been accepted, but pursued by other institutions with scholarships and generous assistantships.